 Similar to tax returns, these reports are subject to audit by the tax office, the National Taxation Bureau (Article 7 of the Act).

-If the audit reveals that the Overseas Property Report has not been submitted or was falsely stated, the criminal penalties will apply.
+If the audit reveals that the Overseas Property Report has not been submitted or was falsely stated, criminal penalties will apply.
 Besides, the audit of the reports may lead to other audits of income tax, gift tax, and inheritance tax.

 There are no criminal penalties regarding the Property and Debt Report.
-Still, after all, if the auditors found any false or unreported item in the reports, the unpaid tax will attract penalty tax.
+Still, after all, if the auditors found any false or unreported item in the reports, the unpaid tax will attract a penalty tax.